ConnorBatsell/LLMOverlay/README.md

 # llmOverlay

-A Chrome extension that adds a "highlight → explain in a side panel" workflow to **chatgpt.com** and **claude.ai**, without polluting the main chat thread.
+A Chrome extension that adds a "highlight → explain in a side panel" workflow to **chatgpt.com** and **claude.ai**, without polluting the main chat thread

 ## Workflow